On the meromorphic continuation of Eisenstein series: Uniqueness

-As will be explained below, the proposition follows from the computation of the constant term of Eisenstein series in terms of intertwining operators, which is analogous to the computation of the Jacquet module of induced representations in the local case \cite{MR0579172}.
+The proposition will be proved below.
+It is a consequence of the computation of the constant term of Eisenstein series in terms of intertwining operators, which is analogous to the computation of the Jacquet module of induced representations in the local case \cite{MR0579172}.